grubk/GPT-OSS-API-Hosting-for-Vercel/README.md

-# GPT-OSS-20B API for Vercel deployment
+# Use any Hugging Face AI model for Vercel API deployment

-‼️Today, OpenAI released an [open-source model](https://huggingface.co/openai/gpt-oss-20b) that is roughly as powerful as gpt-o3.
-This repo allows you to host this model on Vercel with using Flask API in python.
+This repo enables the hosting of hugging face AI models on Vercel with using Flask API in python via inference providers.
 I included some standard security features as well.

+‼️By default, the model used is gpt-oss-20b, an open-sourced model by OpenAI which is roughly as powerful as their o3 model.
 ---

 ### Features